ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 } Optionality;

 struct {
-  ...
   Optionality delivery_notifications;
   Optionality read_receipts;
-  bool pseudonymous_ids;
-  ...
-} RoomPolicy;
+} StatusNotificationPolicy;

+StatusNotificationPolicy StatusNotificationPolicyData;
+StatusNotificationPolicy StatusNotificationPolicyUpdate;
 ~~~

-The delivery_notifications value can be set to "forbidden", "optional", or "required".
-If the value is set to "optional", the client uses its local configuration to determine if it should send delivery notifications in the group.
+The `delivery_notifications` value can be set to "forbidden", "optional", or "required".
+If the value is set to "optional", the client uses its local configuration to determine if it should send delivery notifications in the room.

-The read_receipts value can be set to "forbidden", "optional", or "required".
-If the value is set to "optional", the client uses its local configuration to determine if it should send read receipts in the group.
+The `read_receipts` value can be set to "forbidden", "optional", or "required".
+If the value is set to "optional", the client uses its local configuration to determine if it should send read receipts in the room.

-The format for delivery notifications and read receipts is described in Section 5.12 of {{?I-D.ietf-mimi-content}}.
+The format for delivery notifications and read receipts is described in {{?I-D.mahy-mimi-message-status}}.

-If pseudonymous_ids is true, clients in the MLS group are free to use pseudonymous identifiers in their MLS credentials.
-Otherwise the policy of the room is that "real" long-term identifiers are required in MLS credentials in the room's corresponding MLS group.

 ## Link, Logging, History, and Bot policies